Help! Finder is not responding on Mac

 If you'd rather not use a third-party tool, check out this great article on running maintenance scripts manually with Terminal.

+If, for some reason, you cannot perform a simple Restart, try power cycling.
 A power cycle is another term for a forced restart of your Mac.
 As simple as it sounds, it can solve many bugs and glitches, such as unresponsive apps, so it's worth a shot.
-Here's how:
+Here's how to do it:

 -